turi-code/userguide/deployment/pred-on-premises.md

 While providing a convenient and flexible environment for running a predictive service, not all scenarios are suited for a cloud-based deployment.
 For reasons of privacy, security, or cost you might prefer to host your predictive service locally, on a machine you own and control.
 We call this a Predictive Services on-premises deployment.

 #### Prerequisites
-You need to download the [Dato Predictive Services on-premises package](https://d1wdo1t4yti371.cloudfront.net/dato_ps_setup_latest.tar.gz).
-Note that you will need about 800MB of free space to locally store the package.
+We assume that you already downloaded and installed GraphLab Create on a machine that you will later use to interact with your local Predictive Services deployment.
+For more information on obtaining and installing GraphLab Create see [Getting Started](https://dato.com/learn/userguide/install.html).

+You will need the Predictive Services package as well as a Predictive Services product key.
+Both can be obtained on the [installation page on dato.com](https://dato.com/download/install-dato-predictive-services.html).

 Predictive Services on-premises uses [Docker](https://www.docker.com/) as its packaging and deployment mechanism.
 To install Docker on the machine that will host the predictive service, please download from https://docs.docker.com/installation/.
 Make sure to pick the installation that matches the host’s operating system.

-You will also need a valid product key, which is contained in the GraphLab Create config file (usually ~/.graphlab/config).
-You will need to have run GraphLab Create at least once for this file to be created at its default location.

 ##### OS X
 On OS X the newly introduced Docker Toolbox replaced the boot2docker tool (internally docker-machine still uses boot2docker).
 Follow the instructions on the Docker website for [creating a Docker VM in Mac OS X](http://docs.docker.com/mac/step_one/).
 These instructions entail: